 For ecommerce, Duda allows you to enter your products or import them, and after that, Duda does much of the rest.
 Duda also includes multiple payment options, such as Square, Paypal, and Stripe, as well as automated shipping calculation.

 Duda stores connect with Facebook, Instagram, Google, and even Amazon, so you can sell on those marketplaces — if you have the right level plan.
-Duda offers reasonably good analytics for free, though you will need to install a paid app to get complete ones.
+Duda offers reasonably good analytics for free.

 WordPress Open Source